rigwild/github-status-tracker/README.md

 # github-status-tracker

+## /!\ Notice /!\
+**Github has deprecated [https://status.github.com/](https://status.github.com/).
+I will keep the website up, but it will not fetch new statuses updates as of now.
+I don't have the time to maintain this repository.

+New statuses updates can be found here : [https://www.githubstatus.com/](https://www.githubstatus.com/)**

+____

 Github Status Tracker is a graphical visualization of GitHub's status history.
 You can find the statuses updates here : [https://status.github.com/](https://status.github.com/)

 ## Features